IshanSinghal/ID-Deploy-Docker-Container-Using-Jenkins-Deployed-In-A-Container/README.md

     If files are of type HTML/PHP we will deploy apache webserver else a python server.
     First if checks if server is already running.
     Else second condition checks if the server has stopped and restart it.
-    Else third condition deploys a new server.
+    Else third condition deploys a new server, exposes it and attaches a volume containing the files to the server.
 ```

 ## Job 3 -  Testing and Email Notification